Homelessness isn’t just sleeping on the streets

 Living in temporary accommodation

-Being homeless means not having stable place to live, not feeling safe, not having privacy and not having control over your living arrangements.
+Being homeless means not having a stable place to live, not feeling safe, not having privacy and not having control over your living arrangements.

 Homelessness can affect anyone